devsoc-unsw/jobsboard/README.md

 API_BASE_URL=http://localhost:8080/
 ```

+> CSESoc is the constituent student society of UNSW's School of Computer Science and Engineering.
+We do not represent the School, Faculty, or University.
+This website seeks to be a centralised platform for students looking for employment opportunities, but its information has not been officially endorsed by  the University, Faculty, School, or the Computer Science and Engineering Society.
+You should confirm with the employer that any information
+received through this website is correct.
 The environment variable `API_BASE_URL` is used as the base URL for any API requests made by the frontend.
 If you have the backend running locally, it should use the your local backend instead.
 If the backend is not running locally or if `API_BASE_URL` is not provided, it will use `https://jobsboard.staging.csesoc.unsw.edu.au/api` base URL instead as a fallback option.

 3. Start up the frontend